IdoitEngineer/OSI-Syn600/README.md

 I've also taken the liberty of changing the default screen resolution to 32x32; As I was finding it a pain to always switch it.
+The old hold the **\<break\>** key down on power up will give you the old 24x24 screen again.

+## Stand alone X-Modem

-The old hold the **\<break\>** key down on power up will give you the old 24x24 screen again. also in the repo there is a stand-alone X-Modem c1p file which currently loads at hex 7000, so if you want to use that you will need a 32k machine.
+Also in the repo there is a stand-alone X-Modem c1p file which currently loads at hex 7000, so if you want to use that you will need a 32k machine.

 You can however easily rebuild the C1P file by modifying the build script from in the same directory and specify your own load address